top of page

 Traveling with my ladies Catarina Mello and Michelle Harlpern.

 Most visitors begin and end their Oman adventures in Muscat.
 The capital city borders the Gulf of Oman, and its central location makes it a convenient home base for day trips around the region.
 I suggest a minimum of two days in Muscat to explore the beaches, the souqs, the mosques and day trip to the Daymaniyat Islands.
-Also, if hotel creature comforts are important to you, I suggest staying in Muscat for as long as possible and visiting the surrounding regions by day trip.
-The best hotel accommodations are in Muscat (and the pricey resorts up in Jebel Akhdar), so planning an itinerary mostly around Muscat is very doable.
-It's a one to two hour drive to reach the surrounding wadis.
+Also, if hotel creature comforts are important to you, I recommend staying in Muscat for as long as possible and visiting the surrounding regions by day trip.
+The best hotel accommodations are in Muscat, and up in Jebel Akhdar.

 Golden Hour views over Muscat.
 Outfit details: Fortunate One Store dress linked here and Tkees flats linked here.